mativ123/wvm/README.md

 # wvm - Wine version manager
 Download and build different versions of wine.

-Still a WIP so still a little wonky, but still an easier experience then building wine yourself.
+Still a WIP so still a little wonky, but still an easier experience then building wine yourself IMO.

 If you use any of the following distros consider downloading the the prebuilt binaries from [here](https://dl.winehq.org/wine-builds/):
 - debian